Axiverse Lampposts: Results

 \subsection{Relic detection prospects}

-\Cref{fig:relic_signatures} summarizes the direct and indirect detection targets for relic searches populated by our Monte Carlo ensemble, focusing on the axion-photon coupling.
+\Cref{fig:relic_signatures,fig:relic_signatures_extra} summarize the direct and indirect detection targets for relic searches populated by our Monte Carlo ensemble, focusing on the axion-photon coupling.
 The vertical axis is the abundance-scaled photon coupling $g_{ a\gamma\gamma}\sqrt{\Omega_a/\Omega_{\rm cdm}}$, rather than $g_{a\gamma\gamma}$ itself.
 This choice is convenient because many searches, including haloscope-like direct detection and line searches for $a\to\gamma\gamma$ decays, have their reach set by the signal power/flux $\propto g_{a\gamma\gamma}^2\rho_a$.
 On these axes, subdominant components $(\Omega_a\ll \Omega_{\rm cdm})$ can be shown on the same footing as the dominant dark matter component.
 The populated region exhibits several distinct structures with clear origins.
+The first is the QCD axion, which stands out as the peak [near $10^{-6}\,{\rm eV}$ in \cref{fig:relic_signatures} and $10^{-5}\,{\rm eV}$ (left) and $10^{-9}\,{\rm eV}$ (right) in \cref{fig:relic_signatures_extra}] due to its unsuppressed coupling to matter.
+The second is the anthropic plateau, populated by axions that make up $O(1)$ of the dark matter abundance.
+The third is the heavy tail populated by axions at higher masses whose misalignment angles are inflation-suppressed.
+Finally, the fourth is the low-mass tail, whose slope depends on the origin of the photon coupling.
+In general, other realizations of this axiverse scenario will yield similar features, although details differ.
+We discuss each feature in detail below, and highlight their most promising experimental prospects in the context of the axiverse realizations depicted in \cref{fig:relic_signatures,fig:relic_signatures_extra}.

-First, the QCD axion stands out as a prominent feature because its photon coupling is inherited from the same direction in field-space that appears in the QCD potential $\bm r_{i_{c}}$.
-Consequently, it does not incur the typical $\sqrt{N}$ suppression of matter couplings found for generic axionlike particles in a large axiverse and falls approximately along the expected QCD axion band (see \cref{subsubsec:QCD_axion_coupling}).
-This produces the visible dark ``spike'' above the bulk of the ensemble.\footnote{Note that part of the reason the QCD axion is so heavily populated relative to the other points in the Monte Carlo ensemble is because we fix the scale of the QCD instanton, so its mass is overrepresented.} In comparison, away from the QCD direction the generic axions inherit both the sorting of the field ranges by the GS procedure, and the corresponding dimensional suppression of the couplings, so most of the parameter space lies parametrically below the QCD axion.
+The QCD axion stands out as a prominent feature above the bulk of the ensemble because its photon coupling is inherited from the same direction in field-space $\bm r_{i_{c}}$ that appears in the QCD potential.\footnote{Note that part of the reason the QCD axion is so heavily populated relative to the other points in the Monte Carlo ensemble is because we fix the scale of the QCD instanton, so its mass is overrepresented.} Consequently, it does not incur the typical $\sqrt{N}$ suppression of matter couplings found for generic axionlike particles in a large axiverse and falls approximately along the expected QCD axion band (see \cref{subsubsec:QCD_axion_coupling}).
+Away from the QCD direction, generic axions inherit both the sorting of the field ranges by the GS procedure, and the corresponding $N$-dimensional suppression of the couplings, so most of the parameter space lies parametrically below the QCD axion.
+Ongoing and proposed direct detection experiments (light blue shaded region in \cref{fig:relic_signatures,fig:relic_signatures_extra}) should be able to probe the QCD axion in these realizations of the axiverse.